denismo/hopper/README.md

     context.publish(dict(messageType='pageView', url=url))
         # "fork" tells the handlers to run in parallel
         .fork() \
-        # "then" will run after handle
+        # "then" will run after handle asynchronously using another Lambda invocation
         .handle(geoIPLookup).then(...) \
         # another "handle" will run in parallel with the handle-then above
         .handle(resolveUserAgent) \